 Proxy servers can also improve your browsing performance.
 For example, once you visit a website it gets saved in the cache of your proxy server.
 Next time you reach for the website, the proxy sends a request to the website server to see for any changes, and if no changes are detected, it will show you the cached version of the website.
 This way you can cut down the loading time of websites you’ve already visited.
 It is especially beneficial when it comes to companies and organizations.

 Using a proxy means security, privacy, freedom, and control.
-Since there is a number of reasons why it’s beneficial for you to use a proxy, you just need to consider this opportunity.
+It also means overcoming country blocks and geo-restrictions just like in case of residential static proxies.
+Since there are a number of reasons why it’s beneficial for you to use a proxy, you just need to consider this opportunity.
 We at PrivateProxy.me offer clean and reliable proxies at reasonable prices.
 According to the plans, you get a number of fully private proxies with unlimited connections and bandwidth you can use at any time for any kind of purpose.